sweng-epfl/public/sdp/guides/Intro.md

 ## <a name="FAQ"></a> FAQ

 ### My Android app shows a blank screen when adding controls

-You might find useful [this post](https://stackoverflow.com/questions/51126834/why-cant-i-see-text-in-activity-main-xml-when-i-create-a-new-android-studio-pro).
+You might find [this post](https://stackoverflow.com/questions/51126834/why-cant-i-see-text-in-activity-main-xml-when-i-create-a-new-android-studio-pro) useful.

 ### When running my app, Android Studio indefinitely installs APK